-Could taking resources from the wealthy, and using those resources to fund delayed parenthood and fair starts in life for every child, solve many of our ecological and social crises?
+Could taking resources from the wealthy and using those resources to fund delayed parenthood, and a fair start in life for every child, solve many of our ecological and social crises?
 An article due to be published this winter in the Loyola Chicago Law Review argues that it is.

-Simply put: The policy shifts power from wealthy (usually white male) elites to women and children though family planning-linked forms of guaranteed minimum incomes.
+Simply put: The policy shifts power from wealthy (usually white male) elites to women and children through family planning-linked forms of guaranteed minimum incomes.

 These transfers go beyond incentives.
 They involve the entitlements that are part of every child’s right to a fair start in life.
-And the evidence is clear: The subsidies mean increased earnings, education, and well-being for women and children and environmentally sustainable prosperity for all.
+And the evidence is clear: The subsidies mean increased earnings, education, well-being for women and children, and environmentally sustainable prosperity for all.